All add-ons

 Parameter Description

 var Name of the variable you want to parse.
-Use this parameter only in single-tag mode.
 Use a colon to separate site name and variable name if you want to parse a variable belonging to a specific site, eg. my_site:my_var.
+If this parameter is omitted, all Low Variables inside the tag pair are simply replaced with their values.

 limit Use in combination with multiple="yes" to limit the number of results displayed.